kienstra/progress-indicator/README.md

-# React, The WordPress Way
+# Develop A WordPress Block

-A hands-on tutorial on developing a WordPress block.
+A hands-on tutorial on doing React the WordPress way.

 [Rob Stinson](https://robstinson.co/) created this tutorial's block.